A Home Brewer’s Personal Journey Through His Craft – Part 27

 Start by crumbling up the dried chanterelles and soaking them in the vodka in a sealed container.
 This will be added to the beer at bottling.

 This is a step infusion mash.
 Heat 16 quarts water to 124°F and mash in the milled grains.
 Stabilize temperature at 113°F, cover and let mash for 30 minutes.
 Raise heat to 145°F and mash for 30 minutes.
-Raise heat again and mash for final 45 minutes.
+Increase heat again to 155°F and mash for final 45 minutes.
 Raise heat to 170°F and mash out, lauter and sparge with 170°F water.
 Collect 7 gallons of wort.

 Bring to boil and add hops at times indicated for a total 90 minute boil.
 Cool the wort.